 Hitting The Tracks

 The freight industry is not dependent on trucks alone.
 The rail industry is also seeing the push for automation.
-Many cities around the world already have fully-automated commuter and freight trains, some of which have converted to alternative fuel sources.
-Legislation is already on the desks of elected official to switch over to automated trains, which leaves many wondering how long before there is a similar push in the trucking industry.
+Many cities around the world already have a fully-automated commuter and freight trains, some of which have converted to alternative fuel sources.
+Legislation is already on the desks of elected officials to switch over to automated trains, which leaves many wondering how long before there is a similar push in the trucking industry.

 How The Future Is Being Handled

-As of now, government officials are taking a hands off approach to the topic of automation and distruptors in the freight industry.
+As of now, government officials are taking a hands-off approach to the topic of automation and disruptors in the freight industry.
 At a state level, however, the freight industry is making its voice heard.
 In Wisconsin, for example, the state has recently signed an agreement with the state university in partnership with a scientific research company, to put self-driving trucks through their paces to determine exactly how safe they are for long periods of time, before determining if they should be allowed on the road at all.
-As for the present, the Teamsters and other groups who represent the interest of the freight industry are making their voices heard in Washington, DC and elsewhere to preserve the livelihood of truckers across the country.
+As for the present, the Teamsters and other groups who represent the interest of the freight industry are making their voices heard in Washington, DC, and elsewhere to preserve the livelihood of truckers across the country.